 It took us fully two years to get our house built and landscaped to our specs, although one is never really done tinkering with both.
 Our new home was designed with an art studio so I could continue painting.
 It took a little bit of time to get back into the saddle and get back to producing good work again, but painting is a little like riding a bike.
 Once you know how, it doesn’t take long to work through the cobwebs and get back to where you were before.
 I’ve now joined two Arkansas-based arts organizations: Artists of NW Arkansas where I have served as Chairman of the Board the past two years; and Mid-Southern Watercolorists (MSW), out of Little Rock.
 Both are great organizations that put on juried art exhibitions.
 I’ve been blessed with having my work in each of their exhibitions over the past six years.
 I won the MSWBronze award, and earned my Signature membership there, as well.

 As for how many paintings I have produced, it’s in the order of hundreds.
 I probably consistently produce between 30 – 50 per year.
 Many are very small sketches that I use to teach.
 Yes, I am now doing workshops based on the abstract process I use.
 I also teach art to people ages 60 and up once a month at the Schmieding Foundation in Springdale, Arkansas, a place where they can come and paint for a couple of hours for free.
 I supply all materials and teach them the basics of watercolor.
 It’s really a fun experience for me, and hopefully for them, too.

-Next week in part 2 of his guest blog post, Gary will tell more about his life as an engineer-turned-fine artist, share instructions on how to make your own beautiful DIY watercolor pigments, and offer sage advice—both to young people just starting out, and those who are about to leave the workforce and move on into retirement.
+In part 2 of his guest blog post, Gary tells more about his life as an artist, shares instructions on how to make your own beautiful watercolor pigments (from rocks), and offer sage advice—both to young people starting out, and those about to leave the workforce and move into retirement.